CGCookie/retopoflow/docs/v4/strokes.md

 You can also create an Equals Strip by selecting a set of edges in a loop and drawing from a deselected vertex in that same loop to the corresponding vertex on the other side of the loop.
 A yellow circle will appear around the cursor while you hold `Ctrl` to indicate that the stroke will be snapped to a vertex.

 ![](images/strokes_equals_02.jpg)

+*Tip: you can `Ctrl Scroll` to adjust the count even when filling in an area with an Equals Strip.*

 ### T Strip